aditya95-pixel/CareerX/README.md

    * Save them to the `industryInsight` table with a `nextUpdate` date set to 7 days from now.

 5. If user **already has insights**, return them directly.

 ---

-Here is an explanation of the `actions/interview.js` file in **Markdown syntax** for clear documentation and learning:

----